nikos-galanos/Nikos-Galanos/README.md

 Some of the projects I have worked on include:
 - Predicting the outcome of a bank's marketing campaign (Python / Julia, partner Ahmad Hussain)
 - Decoding Tweets to predict the outcome of US Midterm Elections 2022 (Python, partner Arushi Jain / Anant Vashistha)
-- Exploring employee turnover using HR Analytics (SQL, Tableau)
+- Exploring employee attrition using HR Analytics (SQL, Tableau)

 Feel free to check out my portfolio!